-Sony A6500 versus Sony RX1R II
+Sony A6500 vs RX1R II

-The Sony Alpha A6500 and the Sony Cyber-shot DSC-RX1R II are two enthusiast cameras that were officially introduced, respectively, in October 2016 and October 2015.
+The Sony Alpha A6500 and the Sony Cyber-shot DSC-RX1R II are two enthusiast cameras that were revealed to the public, respectively, in October 2016 and October 2015.
 The A6500 is a mirrorless interchangeable lens camera, while the RX1R II is a fixed lens compact.
 The cameras are based on an APS-C (A6500) and a full frame (RX1R II) sensor.
-The A6500 has a resolution of 24 megapixel, whereas the RX1R II provides 42.2 MP.
+The A6500 has a resolution of 24 megapixels, whereas the RX1R II provides 42.2 MP.

-Body comparison: Sony A6500 vs Sony RX1R II
+Body comparison: Sony A6500 vs RX1R II

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX1R II is notably smaller (9 percent) than the Sony A6500.
 It is worth mentioning in this context that the A6500 is splash and dust resistant, while the RX1R II does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the RX1R II has a lens built in, whereas the A6500 is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the A6500 and their specifications in the Sony E-Mount Lens Catalog.